fpatitucci/fpatitucci.github.io/_pages/about.md

   - /about.html
 ---

- I am a first-year Ph.D. student in the ECE Department (DICE track), at the University of Texas at Austin, advised by Prof. Aryan Mokhtari.
+I’m a third-year Ph.D. student in ECE at UT Austin, working with Prof. Aryan Mokhtari on optimization and machine learning.
+My research focuses on optimization algorithms; for more details, please refer to my publications or Google Scholar.

-Before joining UT Austin, I completed my engineering degree at Universidad Nacional de La Plata, where I obtained the “Ing.
-Isidoro Marín” 2022 Medal from the Argentinian National Academy of Engineering due to my academic performance.
-In addition, I was pursuing an M.Sc. in Mathematical Engineering at Universidad de Buenos Aires (currently on hold).
+Previously, I completed my engineering degree at Universidad Nacional de La Plata, where I received the 2022 “Ing.
+Isidoro Marín” Medal from the Argentinian National Academy of Engineering.
+I also began an M.Sc. in Mathematical Engineering at the Universidad de Buenos Aires before starting my Ph.D.